Collections Use Policy for Researchers and Publication

 Photographs, news clippings, documents, and ephemera of all MIT academic departments from 1865 to present.
 These files include photographs of departmental laboratories, faculty and students, experiments, projects, and instruments.
 Some of the earliest photographs of MIT departments date from the 1880s.
 These files may be arranged in earlier configurations of departments using names and organizational structures that are no longer current.

 Photographs, news clippings, and ephemera documenting annual and historical events and unique traditions of MIT.
 Subjects include annual events such as Commencement and Tech Day and subjects unique to the culture of MIT, such as its mascot, the beaver.
 Files also record regular events such as lectures, visits by significant figures to MIT and conferences.
-Historical events documented include the Mid-Century Convocation, 1949, marked by Winston Churchill's visit to MIT; the move from Boston's Back Bay across the river to Cambridge, which was celebrated with an elaborate ceremony, The Mask of Power; and the blizzard of 1978.
+Historical events documented include the Mid-Century Convocation, 1949, marked by Winston Churchill's visit to MIT; the move from Boston's Back Bay across the river to Cambridge, which was celebrated with an elaborate ceremony, The Masque of Power; and the blizzard of 1978.
 Group photographs of MIT classes are also represented.

 Photographs, news clippings, and documents that highlight MIT's executive and administrative bodies.
 Subjects include the Corporation; university resources such as the libraries, on both the Boston and Cambridge campuses; and offices and departments such as Facilities (Physical Plant) and campus police.

 Photographs, news clippings, and ephemera documenting student activities.
 The bulk of material represents student life from late 19th century to the 1980s.
 The following activities are represented: student activism, athletics, clubs and societies, social events, fraternities, annual weeks and weekends, student publications, student government, and hacks.

 This collection has been fully catalogued, but has not yet been completely digitized.
 The collection is comprised of two series: Series 1 contains 479 prints, 8 5x7 negatives, 1,324 35mm negatives, and 160 4x5 negatives; and Series II contains documents such as clippings, press releases, histories, and various publications.
 This collection includes organizations such as Association of MIT Alumnae and the Women's Laboratory, founded by Ellen Swallow Richards.